kylehakala/home-assistant.io/source/_integrations/zha.markdown

 The ZHA integration has the ability to perform OTA (over-the-air) firmware updates of Zigbee devices.
 This feature is enabled by default.
 As it uses standard [Update](/integrations/update/) entities in Home Assistant, users will get a UI notification if and when an OTA firmware update is available for a specific device, with an option to initiate the update or ignore that specific update for the device.

-To see OTA updates for a device, it's required that it both supports OTA updates and that firmware images for the device are publicly provided by the manufacturer.
-For this reason, ZHA currently only includes OTA providers for a few manufacturers that provide these updates publicly.
-This includes IKEA, Inovelli, Ledvacnce/OSRAM, SALUS/Computime, Sonoff/iTead, and Third Reality.
+To see OTA updates for a device, it must support OTA updates and firmware images for the device must be publicly provided by the manufacturer.
+ZHA currently only includes OTA providers for a few manufacturers that provide these updates publicly.

+**Included manufacturers:**
+- IKEA
+- Inovelli
+- Ledvacnce/OSRAM
+- SALUS/Computime
+- Sonoff/iTead
+- Third Reality

 {% warning %}
 Before updating a device, you should search for any disadvantages or if you even need to install an available update.
-Some firmware updates can break features you might use (e.g. group binding for IKEA devices).
+Some firmware updates can break features you might use (such as group binding for IKEA devices).
 Some updates might also require changes to ZHA.
 In rare cases, you can even brick devices by installing a firmware update.
 {% endwarning %}

 ### Global Options

-There are a few global options available once ZHA has been configured.
-Press **Configure** to access these settings.
+Several global options are available once ZHA has been configured.
+To modify them, press **Configure** to access the following options:

-The options are as follows:

 {% configuration_basic %}
 Enable enhanced light color/temperature transition from an off-state: